franciscedriccruz/DE-BOS-CityWatch/README.md

-# CityWatch - Creating Smarter Cities Using the 311
+# City Watch - Creating Smarter Cities Using the 311

 ## Table of Contents
 - [Introduction](#introduction)